-Lady Cilento Children’s Hospital (LCCH) Paediatric Intensive Care Specialist and University of Queensland Faculty of Medicine intensive care specialist, Professor Andreas Schibler, has received a $2.63 million National Health and Medical Research Council (NHMRC) 2018 Project Grant to expand research into acute respiratory failure – the most common reason children are admitted to hospital.
+Lady Cilento Children’s Hospital (LCCH) Paediatric Intensive Care Specialist and University of Queensland Faculty of Medicine intensive care specialist, Associate Professor Andreas Schibler, has received a $2.63 million National Health and Medical Research Council (NHMRC) 2018 Project Grant to expand research into acute respiratory failure – the most common reason children are admitted to hospital.

 Professor Schibler hopes early intervention with new “nasal hi-flow” therapy to support breathing could reduce the number of children admitted to intensive care.

 The grant will allow Professor Schibler’s team to expand an EMF-funded pilot study, which was led by LCCH Emergency Department Clinical Director, Dr Fiona Thomson.

 In the pilot study, the Queensland researchers piloted the use of the “hi-flow” device to treating children presenting to hospital emergency departments with life-threatening respiratory failure.